armory/spinnaker-aws-policy/README.md

 **Managing Account**

 The 'Managing Account' is the account that Spinnaker itself runs in.
-Since most of the work that Spinnaker does is in the deploy target's account the following is the minumum set of permissions you need for this role:
+Since most of the work that Spinnaker does is in the deploy target's account the following is the minimum set of permissions you need for this role:

 ```
 {